 - To Find our Emergency Diversion Status: Please check our website to see whether we are Diverting Patients or Able to Accept Patients

 - Please call ahead (215-746-8911) to determine whether your pet needs to be seen and we will advise you on the best plan of action.
 During diversion, in addition to critical cases, there are times that we can see urgent care cases that do not require inpatient hospitalization.

 COVID Safety Precautions

-Please be advised that if you have clinical signs associated with COVID-19 (including congestion, sore throat, new cough, fever, vomiting, diarrhea, loss of appetite), have tested positive in the past 10 days, or have been in contact with some who has tested positive in the past 5 days, we require that you have a healthy person bring your pet to our hospital.
+Please be advised that if you have clinical signs associated with COVID-19 (including congestion, sore throat, new cough, fever, vomiting, diarrhea, loss of appetite) or have tested positive in the past 10 days, we require that you have a healthy person bring your pet to our hospital.

 As always, please continue to adhere to the CDC guidelines for personal health and hygiene.